Event Collection API: Common Properties

 Attribution Window

 The attribution window is the time frame during which a user’s actions can be traced back to the original source that initiated those actions.
-For example, if a user searches for a product on Eureka and subsequently clicks a product, adds it to their cart, and completes a purchase, the attribution window defines how long these actions can be attributed to the initial search query.
+For example, if a user searches for a product on Eureka, then clicks the product, adds it to their cart, and completes a purchase, the attribution window defines how long these actions can be attributed to the initial search query.

 The sample attribution window values you see are predefined for metric calculations.
 When sending events, such as add-to-cart or purchase, consider the time window during which the event occurs.
 Only include values from the predefined windows that cover the event’s timestamp.